endri81/data_analytics/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Highly experienced Statistician, Consultant and lecturer of Statistical analysis and Data Science, driving strategy development based on data management and statistical modelling.
+role: Highly experienced Statistician, Consultant and Associate Professor of Statistical analysis and Data Science, driving strategy development based on data management and statistical modelling.

 # Organizations/Affiliations to show in About widget
 organizations: